Skip to content

 Retrieving contributions

-In order for peers to keep their own records updated with the latest fraud event data, they can retrieve top contributions in a number of ways.
+In order for peers to keep their own records updated with the latest fraud event data, they can retrieve contributions in a number of ways.

 Flagging contributions

-If a peer deems a certain contribution to no longer be relevant (e.g., it is a false positive), they can flag that contribution.
+If a peer deems a certain contribution to no longer be relevant (e.g., it is a "false positive"), they can flag that contribution.
 Once a contribution is flagged, the ID of the peer that flagged it is saved with the contribution as flagger value.

-API requests data structure
+API data structures

 Response body